 Welcome to my world!

-I’ve been through the messy parts: the panic attacks, dissociation, binge-drinking, BPD traits, all of it.
+I’ve been through the messy parts.
 Learning DBT changed my life.
-Not overnight, not perfectly, but it gave me a language and a toolkit to start making sense of what I was feeling.
-And eventually, it helped me build a solid foundation for true healing inside myself.
+Not overnight, not perfectly, but completely.
+It gave me a language and a system to start making sense of what I was feeling.
+And eventually, it helped me build a solid foundation for a beautiful life that I really wanted to live.

-Now, I create from that place.
-I share what helped me (journal prompts, visually-appealing skill breakdowns, journal entries) in a voice that feels like a friend, not a textbook.
-My goal is to make mental health support, specifically DBT, feel less clinical and more accessible to everyone that happens upon my little corner of the internet.
+Now, I create my work from that place.
+I share what helped me (journal prompts, visually-appealing skill breakdowns, journal entries) with the hope of making mental health support, specifically DBT, feel less clinical and more accessible, in my own little way, to everyone that happens upon my hopeful corner of the internet.

 Support My Work